-- 6. That 1 5 above are reviewed regularly and who is responsible for doing that. - 1.
-We recognise that, on occasions, there are disagreements between safeguarding professionals.
-Should any such situations arise in our school, we will always keep the child at the centre, and we will support the children and staff in our school by ensuring that our school follow the correct procedure should it be necessary to - https://www.westsussexscp.org.uk/professionals/professional-disagreements-andconcerns - 1.
-From Tuesday 25th June 2019 the West Sussex Safeguarding Children Board was replaced by the West Sussex Safeguarding Children Partnership where three lead 6.24 West Sussex Safeguarding Children Partnership, Police and the Local Authority, will work together as joint and equal partners to shape bespoke arrangements for the needs of the children in West Sussex.
+1. From Tuesday 25th June 2019 the West Sussex Safeguarding Children Board was replaced by the West Sussex Safeguarding Children Partnership9 where three lead agencies; Health Partnership, Police and the Local Authority, will work together as joint and equal partners to shape bespoke arrangements for the needs of the children in West Sussex.
 As a Governing Body, we are fully committed to working with the Partnership and will enable governors and our safeguarding lead to attend events and briefings on how the partnership will support our children.